Skip to content

 You don’t have to connect the lines.
 I find them really interesting when they’re drawn like this.
 They’re more sketch-like.

-how to draw lips instructions
+how to draw whismical lips step 1

 How to draw eyebrows